Rade Basta

-Rade Basta (Раде Баста; born 21 February 1979) is a Serbian politician serving as minister of economy since 2022.
-A member of United Serbia (JS), he served as a member of the National Assembly of Serbia from August to October 2022.
+Rade Basta (Раде Баста; born 21 February 1979) is a Serbian politician who served as minister of economy from 2022 to 2023.
+A former member of United Serbia (JS), he served as a member of the National Assembly of Serbia from August to October 2022.

 Born in Novi Sad, he graduated from the University of Novi Sad in 2002.
 He was an advisor to Srđan Kružević during his tenure as the director of Elektrovojvodina, a deputy provincial secretary for energy, and briefly a member of the City Assembly of Novi Sad in 2016.
 As of 2018, he has been the president of Belgrade Power Plants, a public communal company.
 He was an associate during Goran Vesić's tenure as deputy mayor of Belgrade.
 He is a supporter of nuclear power while he also argued that Serbia should establish a scientific-research center for nuclear technologies with the United States and European Union, and that Serbia should build a nuclear power plant.

+Basta was appointed minister of economy in the third cabinet of Ana Brnabić in October 2022.
+Since then, Basta has openly supported introducing sanctions against Russia, which was met with backlash from JS and the Socialist Party of Serbia, and has supported the mass protests that began in May 2023.
+He was dismissed from JS and the government in June 2023.
+Soon after, he formed the European Way Movement.

 Early life

 Basta was born on 21 February 1979 in Novi Sad, Socialist Republic of Serbia, Socialist Federal Republic of Yugoslavia.
+He fought in the Kosovo War.
 He finished his secondary education at a school in Sremska Kamenica, graduated from the University of Novi Sad in 2002, and earned his master's degree from the University of the Academy of Commerce in Novi Sad in 2012.